chinapalace/front-end-code-challenge/README.md

 object for the `:genderId` given.

 For Example:

 ```
 http://localhost:3000/api/partners/acme/bodies/female
 ```

 ## Your Notes Go Here

+This project is a web app designed to give Avametric's partners visibility and control over the digital bodies their clothes are being rendered onto.
 The realistic user flow would start with a partner login page but I just used a dropdown selector for the purpose of this demo.

 ## License

 This project is MIT licensed.
 This means that you are allowed to freely use this for your personal portfolio.